lahol/libems/README.md

 identifiers have to be provided beforehand and must be unique 31-bit integers (messages with the high bit set are used for internal purposes).

+We use the epoll interface in the socket based communicators.
+So this library is Linux-only.

 A small usage example is given in test.c.

 There is still a lot to do.
 For example: